Judge Says San Diego's Site Sale Violated State Law

 A Superior Court judge has signaled she intends to rule in favor of a government watchdog group that filed a lawsuit to block San Diego’s sale of a parking lot near Petco Park to a development team led by the San Diego Padres.

-The city sold the four-block site—a parking area known as Tailgate Park—in 2022 for $35.1M to Tailgate Development, a joint venture between Tishman Speyer and Padres Next Fifty, a partnership between the MLB franchise and real estate investment firm Ascendant Capital Partners.
+The city sold the four-block site—a parking area known as Tailgate Park—in 2022 for $35.1M to Tailgate Development, a joint venture between Tishman Speyer and Padres Next Fifty.
+The latter is a partnership between the MLB franchise and real estate investment firm Ascendant Capital Partners.

-The San Diego Padres have a 25% ownership stake in Tailgate Development, which is planning a massive mixed-use project called East Village Quarter on the 5.25-acre site.
+The Padres have a 25% stake in Tailgate Development, which is planning a massive mixed-use project called East Village Quarter on the 5.25-acre site.

-A lawsuit filed by nonprofit Project for Open Government alleges that the city’s sale of the site violates the city charter, the city’s municipal code, the state’s Surplus Land Act and the California Environmental Quality Act (CEQA).
+A lawsuit filed by nonprofit Project for Open Government alleges that the city’s sale of the site violates all of the following: the city charter, the municipal code, the state’s Surplus Land Act and the California Environmental Quality Act (CEQA).

 At a hearing last week, San Diego Superior Court Judge Katherine Bacal ruled that the city violated CEQA when it approved the Tailgate Park sale without preparing an environmental impact report (EIR) or properly documenting why the state-mandated EIR was not needed, the San Diego Union-Tribune reported.